influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/analyzing-logs.md

 ---
-title: Analyzing logs with Chronograph
+title: Analyzing logs with Chronograf
 description: View, search, filter, visualize, and analyze log information using Chronograf and InfluxDB.
 menu:
   chronograf_1_7: